s5bug/niji/README.md

 the terminal.
 I believe (but am not sure) that the `kitty` and `alacritty` terminals support both DECRQCRA and synchronized updates; if I could test them I would add CMake options for choosing the target environment.

+additionally, the Windows version uses `DwmFlush` to do a small frame wait, rather than deal with the 15ms Windows scheduler resolution. due to Linux scheduling being higher-resolution, this could probably be replaced with some sort of sleep.

 ## DECCARA

 DECCARA does not support changing colors: it supports a finite subset of SGI commands, of which the only one even